dinesh-k-natarajan/autoregressive-conv-rnn/README.md

 The paper describes the general structure of the proposed model but not the specific architecture used to report the results.
 Based on the Section 2 of the paper and improving on [this](https://github.com/KurochkinAlexey/ConvRNN) unofficial Pytorch implementation of CRNN, the proposed model has been implemented here using Tensorflow `2.4.1`.

+The ACRNN model consists of three distinct parts:
+  * 3 1D (Causal) Convolutions on input TS, 1/2 downsampled TS, 1/4 downsampled TS
+  * 3 GRU layers for the outputs of the Conv1D layers
+  * Linear transformation of: (a) the outputs of the GRU layers and (b) the input TS

+The Conv1D and GRU layers represent non-linear transformation of the input TS.
+The output of the ACRNN model is the sum of the non-linear part (linear transform of the concatenation of last hidden states from the 3 GRU layers) and the direct linear transformation of the flattened input TS of shape=(n_samples,n_timesteps x n_features)

 Implementation can be found in: [`utils/models.py`](https://github.com/dinesh-k-natarajan/autoregressive-conv-rnn/blob/main/utils/models.py)

 ## 3. Experiments